IntellectualSites/documentation/plotsquared/commands.md

 ### DONE

 Mark a plot as "done".
-This means that event the plot owner and plot members can no longer build on the plot.
+This means that even the plot owner and plot members can no longer build on the plot.
 This is useful, for example, in building competitions with a fixed deadline.

 The first plot location argument is optional.
 Alternatively, it refers to the plot on which the user is currently located.